x-stream/xstream/README.txt

 All binary artifacts are bundled in the -bin archive.
 It includes the XStream jars and any other library used at build time, or optional runtime extras.
-Xpp3 is recommend for use as it will greatly improve the performance of XStream.
+MXParser is recommend for use as it will greatly improve the performance of XStream.

 --[ Documentation ]------------------------------------------